 How much does freight insurance cost?

 Since every freight shipment differs, our partners offer coverage solutions for each customer.
-It means that the final cost of your freight insurance is based upon item type, weight, and more.
+It means that the final cost of your freight insurance is based on item type, weight, and more.
 The insurance purchase option is available at the checkout, so you will see the price during the last step of booking a shipment.

 Please note a list of items excluded from the insurance coverage.
 The list includes bills, cash, mobile phones, precious metals, works of art worth more than $20,000 per piece, perishables, hazardous materials, alcohol, animals, plants, and vehicles.
 See the complete list of non-covered items.